Adventech/sabbath-school-lessons/src/en/2026-03/11/teacher-comments.md

 Wealthy merchants and landowners lived in luxury, while many ­others—laborers, artisans, and slaves—lived with much less.
 The early church in Corinth likely included both wealthy patrons and poorer members, which is why issues of equality and generosity (as in 2 Corinthians 8, 9) were so relevant.
 In Greco-Roman culture, giving was often tied to honor and reciprocity: one gave to gain favor, not out of selfless love.
 Paul’s call for sacrificial, grace-based giving in 2 Corinthians was in radical opposition to this prevailing practice.
 He exhorted the Corinthians to give, not for gain or status, but from love, equality, and Christlike generosity.

-2. Generosity as an Expression of God’s Grace: Paul begins his focus on stewardship by using the churches in Macedonia as illustrations for generosity, most likely referring to the congregations in Philippi, Thessalonica, and Berea (2 Cor.
+**2. Generosity as an Expression of God’s Grace:** Paul begins his focus on stewardship by using the churches in Macedonia as illustrations for generosity, most likely referring to the congregations in Philippi, Thessalonica, and Berea (2 Cor.
 8:1–5).
 The liberal offerings in these churches were not because the members were naturally generous or wealthy.
 Instead, Paul points to God’s grace at work in them _(2 Cor.
 8:1)_.
 Even in severe trials and poverty, they overflowed in joy and gave generously (2 Cor.
 8:3–5).

 This backdrop sets the tone for the theme of generosity.
 Generosity isn’t just a decision to give—it’s a response to divine grace.
 The Macedonians didn’t give because they were pressured or because giving made them look good.
 Their giving was voluntary, joyful, and sacrificial, motivated by gratitude and love.
 This kind of giving doesn’t make sense by worldly standards—it reflects a heart changed and motivated by grace, not economics or obligation.
 True generosity flows from a life surrendered to God.
 When people are fully His, their resources naturally follow.
 Grace reorients our priorities, making giving not just an act of charity but of worship.

 Paul calls giving a “grace”—the same word he uses for spiritual gifts and God’s unmerited favor (charis).
 He’s saying that generosity is not just a duty; it’s a spiritual act, a divine enablement.

-3. Christ, the Model of Generosity: Paul’s appeal to the Corinthian believers is based on Christ’s willingness to give Himself for us while we were still estranged from God.
+**3. Christ, the Model of Generosity:** Paul’s appeal to the Corinthian believers is based on Christ’s willingness to give Himself for us while we were still estranged from God.
 For the Christian, generosity is not about wealth.
 It’s about worship.
 It’s not about guilt or pressure.
 It’s about grace.
 As we experience the undeserved generosity of God in Christ, we are moved to mirror that grace by giving freely, joyfully, and sacrificially.

 Christ as the model of generosity is one of the most profound themes in 2 Corinthians 8 and 9.
 Paul doesn’t just teach about giving—he roots it deeply in the gospel.
 A central verse is 2 Corinthians 8:9, which states: “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich” (ESV).
 This verse is the theological anchor of Paul’s appeal.